 The southern threshold clearly did not control the elevation of the Cedar Valley Lake.
 Other factors likely contributed to the stabilized elevation of the lake well below the southern threshold, including precipitation, climate, stream flow, springs, evaporation, seepage through bedrock, and groundwater.
-Cedar Fort quadrangle, is the main source of alluvial stream flow into the Sinks, an alluvial mud flat and wetlands area (Hurlow, 2004; Jordan and Sabbah, 2012).

 Age: Cross-cutting relationships in the southern half of the Goshen Pass quadrangle bracket the age of the Cedar Valley Lake, including the observation that only younger alluvial deposits seem to overlie or cross-cut the gravel bars and shoreline deposits of the Cedar Valley Lake.
 This indicates that the Cedar Valley Lake deposits are likely late Pleistocene and occupied Cedar Valley during the overflowing and potentially regressive phases of Lake Bonneville.
-The valley is higher than the Provo shoreline, eliminating the ability to use that shoreline or regressive Lake Bonneville features to more accurately constrain the age of the Cedar Valley Lake using cross-cutting relationships.
+The valley is higher than the Provo shoreline eliminating the ability to use that shoreline or regressive Lake Bonneville features to more accurately constrain the age of the Cedar Valley Lake using cross-cutting relationships.
+At the time of this publication, work is planned to date the gravel bar deposits of the Cedar Valley Lake.